 - Water regularly according to the type of specimen species.
 Your specimen may require dry, wet or damp soil

 - As your tree ages and grows, you may have to repot them in intervals.

 - You can buy special tools developed for bonsai care.

 - Soil and fertiliser again depends on the type of specimen.
 But most miniature trees will require fast-draining compost.

 - Bonsai will rarely survive indoors, they need to be kept outside.

+To successfully cultivate a bonsai you need time, patience, tools and a lot of practice.
 Check out my rose planting article if you wish to try something a little easier.